twonth/winning-at-windows/README.md

 * One can change the Windows 11 Settings app icon by replacing files in `C:\Windows\ImmersiveControlPanel\images`.
 To change the taskbar icon, relace the `logo.targetsize*` pngs with images of the same size.

 * Refresh icon cache without restarting Windows.
 Run (Win+R): `cmd /c taskkill /f /im explorer.exe & del /a %userprofile%\AppData\Local\IconCache.db & start explorer`.
 You can also create a shortcut with this command as the target.
 (Taken from [this post](https://superuser.com/a/1300573).)

+* Rebind built-in hotkeys.
+For example, I prefer Win-S to open Everything search vs. Windows' built-in search.
+For this, I set Everything to open with the obscure hotkey combination Ctrl-Alt-U. Then I run the one-line [AutoHotkey](https://www.autohotkey.com/) script `#S::SendInput ^!u`.

 * Configure Stardock TouchTasks to open Task View.
 In Windows 10, swiping from the left edge opened the task view panel.
 In Windows 11, this action has been remapped to the widgets panel (boo!).
 While I don't know how to get the old swipe gesture back, one can at least map the task view panel to a tap on the middle left edge.
 First, [remove or disable Widgets](https://winaero.com/remove-and-uninstall-widgets-from-windows-11/#:~:text=In%20the%20Local%20Group%20Policy,Click%20Apply%20and%20OK.).
 Then install [nircmd](https://www.nirsoft.net/utils/nircmd.html) and create a shortcut to `C:\nircmd-x64\nircmd.exe sendkeypress lwin+tab` (replacing the location of nircmd appropriately).
 Then use TouchTasks to assign the shortcut link to a touchpoint.
 By default, TouchTasks looks for .exe files, but if you first enter *.lnk in the file dialogue and **then** select your shorcut, it gets properly assigned.